About the program

 • 1 - Boot Camp

-• 2 - Inpatient Adult Palliative Medicine Consultation Service
+• 3 - Inpatient Adult Palliative Medicine Consultation Service

-• 1.5 - Adult Home Hospice
+• 1 - Adult Home Hospice

 • 1 - Pediatric Home Hospice

-• 2 - Elective (Interventional Pain, Geriatrics, etc.)
+• 1 - Elective (Interventional Pain, Geriatrics, etc.)

-• 1 - Research/Quality Improvement Project
+• 0.5 - Research/Quality Improvement Project

 • 0.5 - Pharmacology

-Each block is four weeks for a total of 13 blocks
+Each block is four weeks for a total of 13 blocks.

-Continuity Clinic
+Continuity clinic

-Fellows have an ambulatory clinic weekly during which they will see a diverse patient population including patients experiencing the following serious illnesses: cancer, heart failure, lung disease, neurologic disorders, HIV, etc. For those fellows interested in the Adult/Pediatric track, fellows will split their time between the Adult Palliative Care Clinic at Ohio State and the Complex Care Clinic at Nationwide Children’s Hospital.
+Fellows have an ambulatory clinic weekly during which they will see a diverse patient population including patients experiencing the following serious illnesses: cancer, heart failure, lung disease, neurologic disorders, etc. For those fellows interested in the Adult/Pediatric track, fellows will split their time between the Palliative Care Clinic at Ohio State University and the Complex Care Clinic at Nationwide Children’s Hospital.

 • Boot Camp — This rotation is designed to orient the fellow to the hospital system and to key Palliative Medicine concepts through workshops, small group discussions, literature review and clinical teaching.